SymfonyCasts/symfony-ux/sfcasts/stimulus/autocomplete-transitions.md

 ## Using my stimulus-autocomplete Fork

+***TIP
+You now *can* use the real library (not my fork) to accomplish this.
+It requires Stimulus version 3 and some updated libraries.
+See https://gist.github.com/weaverryan/b5e24b429a4c129f336dbb7b70b353a0 for the full, final code example.
+***

 Before we jump in, to get this to work, we need a pull request to be merged into this library, which... at the time of this recording... is still *waiting* to be merged!
 Rats!
 Since it's *unmerged*, we'll use a *fork* of this library that